17.2. Using Profiling

 Profiling Functions as Flat Profile

 • Call Graph: Shows the functions in the hierarchy they were called in.
-In case of types that should be not displayed due to filtering, these types may still appear if the functions to be displayed are below them in the hierarchy.
+In the case of types that should be not be displayed due to filtering, these types may still appear if the functions to be displayed are below them in the hierarchy.

 Figure 17.8.
 Profiling Functions as Call Graph